Helping you grow closer to God

 And what He did is He, Christ, once died for sin.
 The just Christ for the unjust me and you, that He, Christ, might bring us to the Father.
 God’s justice is demonstrated at the cross.
 And that is why it’s about grace.
 That’s why the Christian life is not about performance.
 That’s why you cannot earn God’s favor.
 That’s why the justice of God allows you, when you understand it, to begin to deeply embrace and appreciate the love of God.

 And what’s when the cross becomes not just some mental exercise of, Yes, Jesus died for my sins.
 What Jesus did was He absorbed the just wrath of God.
 Sin does what?
 Sin is like cancer.
 It destroys.
 It destroys relationships, it separates us from God, it makes people make terrible decisions and kids get abused and suicides happen, people get hooked on drugs.
-All this chaos in this fallen world, here is a holy, righteous God and He sees it and He knew it was the price tag of freedom but He hates it.
+And all this chaos in this fallen world, here is a holy, righteous God and He sees it and He knew it was the price tag of freedom but He hates it.
 He hates it!

 And what He does is it makes Him angry.
 Anger is not a wrong or bad emotion.
 Wrath is a response to correct something.
 And so God took His just wrath.
 Have you ever seen a child abused?
 I have.
-I came as close to literally hitting a woman in a laundromat when I saw her pick up an eighteen month old and slam her into a dryer and the stick her up on that.
+I came as close to literally hitting a woman in a laundromat when I saw her pick up an eighteen-month-old and slam her into a dryer and then stick her up on that.
 I went over to that lady and I just said, “Ma’am, excuse me, I’m a pastor and this wouldn’t look good in the paper, but you touch that child again, so help me, I will knock your chin off your shoulders.”

 It didn’t make a lot of good headlines for the new pastor in town.
 But you know what?
 I’ll tell you what, that’s called righteous anger.

-If I, as a little tiny human being, can feel that way about one eighteen month old, how do you think God feels about all the sin that has infiltrated this planet and has caused all the heartache and all the suicides and all the broken relationships and all the diseases that have marred and caused this cancer to destroy the world that He made and the world that He loves and the people that He cares about?
+If I, as a little tiny human being, can feel that way about one eighteen-month-old, how do you think God feels about all the sin that has infiltrated this planet and has caused all the heartache and all the suicides and all the broken relationships and all the diseases that have marred and caused this cancer to destroy the world that He made and the world that He loves and the people that He cares about?

 The only solution for Him to be both just, to be holy and yet to be loving and good, was to have His Son, the perfect sacrifice, hang on that cross and as He hung on the cross, God the Father turned away and He took His wrath and poured it on Jesus and all the just wrath of God was placed on Him instead of you.
 The sin got paid for.
 And the Lamb of God took away the sins of the world.
 And you were justified.